 The cabinet has developed a fairer future vision for Southwark, which is published on the council's website.
 It is reviewed and updated according to changing statutory requirements, the evolving social and economic situation, analyses of needs and the performance of the council against its priorities.
-The vision is underpinned by five principles and guides ten promises, made to help achieve the vision.
+The vision is underpinned by five principles and links through eight themes to the council plan which help to achieve the vision.